 Dec 5: Singapore's Foreign Affairs Minister Vivian Balakrishnan speaks to his Malaysian counterpart Saifuddin Abdullah on the phone, stressing "urgent need" for Malaysia to stop the intrusions to avoid escalating tensions on the ground.

-He also touches on a separate issue between Singapore and Malaysia, after the Malaysian Transport Minister Anthony said in Parliament that Malaysia intends to reclaim southern Johor airspace.
+He also touches on a separate issue between Singapore and Malaysia, after Malaysian Transport Minister Anthony Loke said in Parliament that Malaysia intends to reclaim southern Johor airspace.

 Malaysian Prime Minister Mahathir Mohamad says Malaysia has not touched Singapore's border.
 “We can measure to see if it is true or not but we had not touched their border.
 We are still within our own waters."